PowerAppsDarren/Certificate-Manager/README.md

 # Certificate-Manager

-This Power Apps application will help IT personnel manage server certificates
+This Power Apps application will help IT personnel manage server certificates, but

 - [Database Schema](Requirements/Database Schema.md)